Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 ## Defining a Device via CSV file

 If you want to define a device-specific list of OIDs, including any calculations, warning and critical thresholds, create a CSV file located at `device-oids`, using `,` as delimiter and `"` as quoting character.
+Pass a bare filename to `--device` to load it from the bundled `device-oids` directory, or an absolute path to load it from anywhere on the filesystem (for example `--device=/etc/icinga2/snmp-devices/switch-fs-s3900.csv`).
+Because the Re-Calc and threshold columns are evaluated as Python expressions, the file must be writable only by trusted, privileged users; the monitoring user (for example `icinga` or `nagios`) only needs read access.
 A minimal example for nearly any device:

 | OID | Name | Re-Calc | Unit Label | WARN | CRIT | Show in 1st Line | Report Change as | Ignore in Perfdata | Perfdata Alert Thresholds | Skip Output |
 |----|----|----|----|----|----|----|----|----|----|----|